 receive a hard copy of the contract from the Administration.
 For your

 convenience, they can be found under the "Documents" section.
 On this website you will also find information about the

 Association, the Executive, committees, and information about your

-All part-time and full-time faculty belong to the bargaining units, automatically pay dues, and are a voting member of the Association.
+All part-time and full-time faculty belong to their respective bargaining units, automatically pay dues, and are voting members of the Association.